 What does the program cover?

-*The LUCENTIS Co-Pay Card Program does not cover costs for any other medication, procedure, or diagnostic.
+*The LUCENTIS Co-Pay Card program does not cover costs for any other medication, procedure, or diagnostic.

 Which patients are eligible?†

-†Patients who are ineligible for the LUCENTIS Co-Pay Card Program may be eligible for other types of patient support.
+†Patients who are ineligible for the LUCENTIS Co-Pay Card program may be eligible for other types of patient support.
 Please call LUCENTIS Access Solutions® at (866) 724-9394 for details.

-What are the claim submission guidelines?
+What are the request submission guidelines?

 |Payer Number |